C++ language instructions

 8. The instruction for

-The C ++ language instructions are divided into two categories:
+The standard C language instructions are divided into two main categories:

-Simple instructions do not contain any other instructions (expense statement assignment).
+Simple instructions do not contain any other instructions (such as an expression statement assignment).
 The control instructions specify the order in which the program’s instructions are executed, controlling the runtime of the program.

 a.
 Expression statement